muyustan/shmup-quarantine/README.md

 `python3 main.py`

-Note that you should have `pygame` module installed on your system, if not, install by:
+Note that you should have `pygame` module installed on your system, if not, install with the following:

 `python3 -m pip install pygame`